Myhael76/public-webmethods-lab/README.md

   - Designer for BPM (no "local development" needed)
   - Universal Messaaging Enterprise Manager
 - Latest Software AG installer for Linux 64 (tested with SoftwareAGInstaller20191216-LinuxX86.bin)
+- Latest Software AG Update Manager Bootstrap version 11 for Linux 64 (tested with SoftwareAGUpdateManagerInstaller20200214-LinuxX86.bin)
-- Latest Software AG Update Manage Bootstrap for Linux 64 (tested with SoftwareAGUpdateManagerInstaller20200214-LinuxX86.bin)
+- Latest Software AG Update Manager Bootstrap version 10 for Linux 64 (tested with SoftwareAGUpdateManagerInstaller20200214-LinuxX86.bin)
 - Product Software AG image - you may use the installer helper to produce one eventually
 - Fixes Software AG image - you may use the installer helper to produce one eventually
 - In case on of the Software AG images are to be produced, empower credentials able to download the products and fixes